Bibliome/alvisnlp/docs/Write-a-plan.md

 </alvisnlp>
 ```

-Each tag specifies an AlvisNLP/ML module that will process the
+Each tag specifies an AlvisNLP module that will process the
 corpus.
 The `class` attribute is mandatory, it specifies the class of the module, that is what it does on the
 corpus.
 The value must be a [supported module
 class](http://bibliome.jouy.inra.fr/demo/alvisnlp/api/modules).